Facebook Hits Donald Trump With 2-Year Suspension

-Facebook on Friday said former President Donald Trump — whom the company hit with an indefinite ban back in January, after some of his supporters stormed the U.S. Capitol — will be suspended from the platform for two years.
+Facebook on Friday said former President Donald Trump — whom the company hit with an indefinite ban back in January after hundreds of his supporters stormed the U.S. Capitol — will be suspended from the platform for two years.

 “Given the gravity of the circumstances that led to Mr. Trump’s suspension, we believe his actions constituted a severe violation of our rules which merit the highest penalty available under the new enforcement protocols,” Facebook VP Nick Clegg said in a blog post.